OpenICP-BR/libICP/README.md

 # Limitations

   * Only idPbeWithSHAAnd3KeyTripleDES_CBC (1.2.840.113549.1.12.1.3) using SHA1 is supported for key encryption. (this will change in the future)
-  * The PFX handling is a total mess that should be rewritten at some point.
+  * The PFX decoding is a total mess that should be rewritten at some point.

 # License